0xShaolin/BlackRat/README.md

 # How to install and run
 for testing the server only
-  download the files and `cd` into them and run `npm install` and then `npm start` after installation is done and the server ran telnet or ssh to your local machine and test out the server with latest futures
+  download the files and `cd` into them and run `npm install` and then `npm start` after installation is done run the server and telnet or ssh to your local machine and test out the server with latest futures